 After a prolonged bear market, 2018 witnessed the spot price increase roughly 40%.
-Nuclear reactor builds are at an all time high and the demand forecast is robust.
+Although spot prices in 2019 have declined and have been disappointing from the 2018 high, nuclear reactor builds are at an all time high and the demand forecast is robust.
 Inventories (secondary supply) continues to be drawn down at a time when major players are cutting primary production.
 All this amongst a backdrop of geopolitical tensions including possible government intervention.
 The backdrop is bullish for the uranium sector, for those situated in safe mining jurisdictions that host high grade, shallow uranium deposits.